csalmeida/ruby-classes-and-modules/README.md

 It might be easier to think of it as properties in some cases, as for instance a car could be *green*.
 Green is a property of a car but it could be any other color and different cars will have other colors.

-A house might have *two rooms* and *one bathroom* but other might have a different number of rooms and bathrooms.
+A house might have *two rooms* and *one bathroom* but others might have a different number of rooms and bathrooms.
 These are all properties a house can have but in Ruby they are called attributes.

 Attributes will be stored inside **instance variables** and are set using [variable scope indicators](https://github.com/csalmeida/ruby-fundamentals#variable-scope-indicators).